JHchan63/Cyclistic-Bike-Share-Analysis/README.md

 # Case Study: Cyclistic Bike-Share Data Analysis

 ## 🌟 Introduction
 This project is the capstone project for the **Google Data Analytics Professional Certificate**.
+In this project, I cleaned and analyzed nearly 6 million rows of trip data using **MySQL** and built an interactive visualization dashboard in **Tableau Public** to uncover actionable business insights.

+## 📋 Project Overview
 In this project, I am acting as a junior data analyst working on the marketing analytics team at Cyclistic, a fictional bike-share company in Chicago.

-## 📋 Project Overview
 The director of marketing believes the company’s future success depends on maximizing the number of annual memberships.
 The primary goal of this project is to design a new marketing strategy to convert casual riders into annual members.

 To answer the business questions and ensure a structured approach, this project follows the six steps of the data analysis process: **Ask, Prepare, Process, Analyze, Share, and Act**.

 ---

-## 1️⃣ Ask ❓
+## 1. Ask ❓
 The main objective is to determine the best marketing strategies to convert casual riders into annual members.
 The analysis is guided by three main questions:
 1. How do annual members and casual riders use Cyclistic bikes differently?
 2. Why would casual riders buy Cyclistic annual memberships?